-- 1. Meet the undergraduate course requirements for admission to the graduate program in art: - baccalaureate degree in art - six semester hours of undergraduate art history.
+- 1. Meet the undergraduate course requirements for admission to the graduate program in art: - baccalaureate degree in art or have the equivalent undergraduate preparation in art (contact the Graduate Coordinator of the Department of Art for information on equivalency of preparation). - six semester hours of undergraduate art history.